 Pattern – This is really where the most variety comes in rug choices.
 The are modern more geometric patterns, random patterns, medallion patterns and so many more.
 It’s my theory that the pattern can help to disguise wear and dirt.
 The type and size of the pattern should coordinate with the upholstery in your room.
 By coordinate I don’t mean match, I mean that if you have a very large pattern on your curtains or sofa, you may find a smaller rug pattern more appealing.

 In the reading I’ve done about rug size there seems to be a common theme – bigger is better.
 If you buying a rug for your living room you should make sure that the legs of your furniture are on the rug.
-In the photo above you can see that I didn’t have the furniture on the rug.
-In hindsight it would have looked better if I had moved the rug back slightly to go under the couch.
+In the photo above you can see that I didn’t have the furniture on the rug and it looks like the rug is floating.
+A larger rug makes a room feel more cozy.

 If you are buying a rug for your bedroom, try to get one large enough where the bed can sit on top of the rug and you can step out onto the rug.
 Dining rooms, if you want a rug, should be large enough where all of the chairs sit on the rug and can scoot back a little and still be on the rug.

 There are lots of great rugs to be found online.
 Etsy is my favorite place because there are more unique rugs and even used/vintage rugs.
 I found a small Persian rug on Etsy that shipped from Turkey in just a few days.
 The seller LalaLandRugs had many good reviews and the rug was exactly as pictured.
 If you “favorite” a rug on Etsy, you may find the seller reaches out with a coupon after a few days.
 Of course there are also rugs at Target, Wayfair and Overstock in every size shape, pattern and material.
 If yo have time to wait for the right one to be listed, Facebook Marketplace and Craigslist have many inexpensive rugs.